Newville PLC

 In recent years, arbitration clauses in contracts have flourished.
 If you have a cell phone provider, have ever ordered anything from Amazon, or have opened a credit card, it is likely you have agreed to submit any issues arising out of the transaction to arbitration.
 These agreements also usually provide that any decision made in arbitration will be “binding,” meaning final.
 Thus, these agreements require you to arbitrate your disputes with the cell phone provider, internet servicer, or bank and, under these provisions, you may not sue in a court of law.

-The major downfall of arbitration, and perhaps the downfall not understood or not known to consumers, is that arbitrators have no obligation to follow the law and arbitrators’ decisions are almost impossible to review.
+But there are also potential downfalls.
+Arbitrators have no obligation to follow the law and arbitrators’ decisions can be impossible to review.
 See Oxford Health Plans LLC v.
 Sutter, 133 S. Ct.
 2064, 2068 (2013) (“the sole question [on review] is whether the arbitrator (even arguably) interpreted the parties’ contract, not whether he got its meaning right or wrong … convincing a court of an arbitrator’s error—even his grave error—is not enough … a court may not correct [the arbitrator’s] mistakes”).
-Further, arbitration proceedings are hosted by private companies and arbitrators are employees or contractors of these private companies, meaning that the arbitrators are not bound by the same ethical standards of a judge and do not need to impose the law used in courts to decide the cases before them.

 A recent series in the New York Times addresses the rise of arbitration clauses in contracts and includes anecdotes as examples of just how powerful arbitration clauses can be.
 One example told the story of a young man criminally charged with a drug crime that agreed to participate in a private rehabilitation program rather than go to jail.
 The court ordered the young man to the rehabilitation center as part of his plea agreement.
 In order to receive treatment in the rehabilitation center, however, the young man had to agree to submit all of his issues with the center to arbitration.
 However, the arbitration forum that the rehabilitation center chose was Peacemaker Ministries, a private company that hosts arbitrations according to the laws, not of the United States, but of the “Holy Scripture”—i.e. according to Biblical law.